Blockchain-based Proof of Location: Proof-of-Location Scheme

-We have adopted the block chain technology to endow networked nodes with the capability to verify and store geographic locations, not requiring a centralized super-node that oversees sensitive data of other nodes.
-In our approach, recent valid proofs-of-location are recorded into blocks, which are then added to the end of the chain and, once confirmed by consensus, they cannot be changed.
+We have adopted a blockchain-based approach to endow networked nodes with the capability to verify and store proofs of location, not requiring a centralized supernode that oversees sensitive data of other nodes.
+In our approach, recent valid proofs of location are recorded into blocks, which are then added to the end of the chain and, once confirmed by consensus, they cannot be changed, as shown in Figure \ref{fig:blockchain}.

-In particular, each peer $i$ of the network is described by a unique id $ K^{pu}_{i} $, which is also its \textit{public key}.
-Moreover, every peer $ i $ is able to digitally sign messages with the \textit{private key} $ K^{pr}_{i} $ associated with its id.